-As survivors of the Holocaust, the late William and Helen Jacobs felt an obligation to make sure that Victorians remember the fate of Jews who perished, and worked to have a Holocaust Memorial created.
+As survivors of the Holocaust, William and Helen Jacobs felt an obligation to make sure that the fate of Jews who perished in the war will always be remembered.
+They, particularity William Jacobs, were instrumental in having the Holocaust Memorial created.
+Built by Brock Masonry it was dedicated on May 3, 1981.
+Brock Masonry later upgraded the memorial to include the ramp.
 Master stonemason Syd Fry led the construction of the memorial, which was dedicated on May 3, 1981.
+Brock Masonry later upgraded the memorial to include the ramp.

 As far as we can tell, this is one of the oldest Holocaust memorials in Canada, and it is used yearly on Yom Hashoah (Holocaust Remembrance Day) as the site of a community remembrance ceremony.